Kelly Pavlik

 Career Record and Bio for Kelly “The Ghost” Pavlik

-At the age of 27, Kelly Pavlik has turned many heads in boxing.
+At the age of 30, Kelly Pavlik has turned many heads in boxing.
 Quite literally, as his devastating power has engulfed his previous foes mostly by knockout.
 However, don’t let Kelly “The Ghost” Pavlik fool you.
 He’s also a very established boxer, and can pull his weight around the ring with slick boxing and counter punching abilities.
-With Kelly fighting at a weight of 160 lbs, he has stayed active in the ring, made steady progress, and is coming into his prime.
+Pavlik is now competing in the loaded Super Middleweight division and has big aspirations for the future.

 Early Career, earning his mark